blinkenlichten/simple-gui-crawler/README.md

 The algorithm is working with minimal use of mutex locking, it needs testing.

 # Ideas
+The program contains not a single explicitly defined mutex or spinlock, we're syncronizing the tasks either using RAII ownership passing, volatile bool flags and or higher level task management entities: boost::base_threadpool (waits on condition), Qt5 events loop in main thread (same thing).
+They're using mutex lock + condition wait and it's just fine.
+All other entities do not block when resources have to be passed between threads, they pass things encapsulated in std::shared_ptr or other data structures.

-Internally I'm using tree linked list with atomic pointers to be able to read the list while it's being processed and appended concurrently (but only with 1 thread).
+Internally to track the tasks I'm using tree linked list with atomic pointers to be able to read the list while it's being processed and appended concurrently (but only with 1 thread as producer).
-So, we have 1 producer -> multiple readers here, the readers do not dispose items, it is managed by a syncronized task or destructor of higher level entities.
+So, we have 1 producer -> multiple readers here, the readers do not dispose items explicitly, it is managed by a shared pointers.

 ```
 //from file webgrep/linked_task.h